markings31/markings31/README.md

 ### Hi there, I'm Markings!

-I'm a Java developer who specializes in creating Minecraft plugins and servers for server owners and developers.
+I'm a Java developer who specializes in creating Minecraft plugins for server owners and developers.
 As a former server owner myself, I enjoy providing quality services to those in the Minecraft community.

 I am currently working on an all-in-one notifications tool called Bubble (keep posted on my MC-Market page :wink:).